zry98/movistar-home-hacks/RG3205W/README.en.md

 Anyway, with a USB or Bluetooth keyboard connected, you can press the keys <kbd>Super</kbd> + <kbd>N</kbd> (<kbd>Super</kbd> is usually the <kbd>⊞ Win</kbd> key) to open the notification panel, then tap the gear icon to open the Android system settings.

-### Rev4

 If you got a Rev4 variant, you are so lucky that it doesn't have any restrictions in the ROM, so you can just enable the Developer options by tapping the build number 7 times, then enable USB debugging and do any kind of stuff via ADB.

-### Rev5

-Unfortunately, we still haven't found a way to enable USB debugging on the Rev5 variant, because the whole "Developer options" menu is removed from the ROM, along with many many other things.
+Unfortunately, for the Rev5 variant we still haven't found a way to enable USB debugging (ADB), because the whole "Developer options" menu is removed completely from the ROM, along with many many other things.

 However, you can still install APKs by using the built-in E-mail app.
 You can open that app by pressing the keys <kbd>Super</kbd> + <kbd>E</kbd>, then configure an email account.
 After that, you can send an email to this address with the APK attached, then open the email in the app and tap the attachment to download and install it.